RaffaeleSgarro/raphael/README.md

 The server binds localhost:3333

+Solr
+====

 Search is handled by Apache Solr.
 Useful commands follow:

     bin/solr start
     bin/solr create -c drugs
     bin/solr create -c cares

+Two tables in CSV format are provided to initially seed the search indices.
-Upload the data from the "documents" directory to the appropriate core.
+These files can be uploaded directly from the Solr interface at http://localhost:8983/solr Upload the data from the "documents" directory to the appropriate core.
 Ensure:

  - Request-Handler (qt) is "update/csv"